-- 2.1 Rochford District Council, as the Licensing Authority, is required to develop, consult on and publish a statement of principles it proposes to apply when exercising its functions under the Gambling Act 2005.
-The policy has to be published every three years, although the statement can be reviewed on an annual basis and updated prior to expiration of three years, if considered necessary. - 2.2 The current statement of licensing policy was adopted in December 2012 and published in January 2013; therefore the policy is due to be reviewed again this year with an effective date of January 2016. - 2.3 To help inform this process the Gambling Commission is required to issue guidance to Licensing Authorities on the manner in which they are to exercise their functions, and the principles to be applied by them in exercising them.
+- 2.1 Section 349 of the Gambling Act 2005 requires the Council to determine and to publish its licensing policy every 3 years.
+The Council's current policy for the period ending 30 January 2016 was reviewed, revised and approved for consultation between 17 August and 6 November 2015 - 2.2 The Act requires the Council to keep the policy under review throughout each period and to revise it as necessary.
+Prior to making any changes, or in advance of a new 3 year period, the Council must carry out a consultative process with Responsible Authorities defined by the Act and others who the Authority considers would have an interest in the policy. - 2.3 The draft Policy was circulated for consultation to those identified in the report and the draft policy was displayed at the Council offices and on the Council's website. - 2.4 A copy of the draft policy consulted upon is attached. - 2.5 To help inform this process the Gambling Commission was required to issue guidance to licensing authorities on a manner in which they are to exercise their functions, and the principles to be applied by them in exercising them.
 Licensing Authorities are required to have regard to this guidance under the Gambling Act 2005.
-It has come to light, however, that the current Guidance to Licensing Authorities (GLA 5th edition) is under review by the Gambling Commission and the closing date for responses to the consultation is 22 June 2015.
-It is therefore unlikely that the completion of the consultation will enable the revised guidance to be published before the end of the summer, and therefore will not enable it to be given full consideration prior to public consultation. - 2.4 The timing of this review creates particular challenges to Licensing Authorities as it will leave limited time following the publication of the revised GLA in which to complete a fully informed review and undertake a statutory consultation.
-The draft policy will have to be presented at Full Council in December, in order to achieve the January deadline.
-No relaxation has been granted to Local Authorities in respect of this deadline date, pending the review of the GLA.
-If the outcome means that the changes to the GLA are substantial or significant (as anticipated), we will be unable to insert them into the policy between consultation and final policy without re-consulting.
+It has come to light, however, that the current Guidance to Licensing Authorities (GLA 5th edition) was under review by the Gambling Commission and the closing date for responses to the consultation was 22 June 2015.
+The new guidance was published on the 29 September 2015. - 2.6 The timing of this review created particular challenges to licensing authorities as it left limited time following the publication for the revised GLA in which to complete a fully informed review and undertake a statutory consultation.
+The draft policy will be presented at Full Council in December, in order to achieve the January deadline.
+No relaxation was granted to local authorities in respect of this deadline date pending the review of the GLA.
+The outcome means that the changes to the GLA are substantial and significant and we have been unable to insert them into the policy between consultation and final policy without re-consulting.